Bhartisharma34/Social-Media-Impact-Survey/README.md

 **What's Inside**

 social_media_survey_data.csv: This is the raw dataset collected from the survey.
 It's the foundation of my analysis, containing all the anonymous responses.

 Social_Media_Impact_Analysis.pbix: This is the Power BI project file.
 It contains all the data connections, transformations, and the final dashboard visualizations.
-It is the heart of the project. visualizations/: This folder contains the key charts and graphs generated during the analysis.
+It is the heart of the project.

+visualizations: This folder contains the key charts and graphs generated during the analysis.
 These images provide a visual summary of the findings, such as the relationship between screen time and feelings of loneliness, or which platforms are most popular among different age groups.

 **Key Discoveries**